phax/phoss-directory/README.md

   TOOP Directory software (The Once-Only Project; www.toop.eu) and DE4A Directory software (Digital Europe 4 All; www.de4a.eu).

-It is split into the following sub-projects (all require Java 8 or newer):
+It is split into the following sub-projects (all require Java 11 or newer):
-* `phoss-directory-businesscard` - the common Business Card API
 * `phoss-directory-indexer` - the PD indexer part
 * `phoss-directory-publisher` - the PD publisher web application
 * `phoss-directory-client` - a client library to be added to SMP servers to force indexing in the PD
 * `phoss-directory-searchapi` - a client library for easier use of the Directory search REST API (since v0.7.2)

+Previous modules:
+* `phoss-directory-businesscard` - the common Business Card API - until v0.12.3; then moved to com.helger.peppol:peppol-directory-businesscard in https://github.com/phax/peppol-commons

 * Production version is available at https://directory.peppol.eu (for Peppol)
     * It can only handle participants registered at the SML